lena0429/tasty-meals-app-frontend/README.md

 # Tasty Meals App
-The Tasty Meals App is a SPA application with a Ruby API backend and a JavaScript forntend.
+The Tasty Meals App is a SPA application with a Ruby API backend and a JavaScript frontend.
 Besides reading meal recipes from around the world, this app allows users to create, update or delete their unique recipes.
 Users can also search a meal by name and filter meals by category.
 Enjoy!

 The data I used is from this site: https://www.themealdb.com/api.php